Welcome to the Kredential Case Study

 The Approach

-To get there, I worked through spreadsheets, stakeholder notes, EBSI documentation, and a growing list of compliance requirements.
+Worked through spreadsheets, stakeholder notes, EBSI documentation, and a growing list of compliance requirements.

 UI Design & Visual System